How Much Screen Time Is Too Much for Kids? (An Honest Guide for Parents)

 - Teens: Balanced use with strong offline routines

-But here’s what those numbers don’t tell you:
+But here’s what those numbers don’t tell you: Not all screen time is equal.

 The Real Issue: Passive vs Active Screen Time